2002 Michigan gubernatorial election: Candidates

 The Green Party of Michigan nominated Douglas Campbell.
 Campbell, a registered professional engineer and published Atheist from Ferndale, joined the Green party upon learning of its existence in 2000, and was the Wayne-Oakland-Macomb county campaign coordinator for Green Party presidential candidate Ralph Nader, 2000.
 During the 2002 campaign he claimed he was beaten, arrested and jailed (in Brighton, Michigan) for attempting to participate in a gubernatorial debate from which he was excluded, at the time being the only candidate who was not either a Republican or Democrat.

-United States Taxpayers Party (Constitution Party)

 Capac resident Joseph Pilchak was nominated by convention to be the U.S. Taxpayers Party candidate for Governor of Michigan.
-He was the U.S. Taxpayers Party candidate for U.S. Representative from Michigan 10th District in 2000.
+He was the U.S. Taxpayers Party candidate for U.S. representative from Michigan 10th District in 2000.
 The Michigan US Taxpayers' Party is affiliated with the United States Constitution Party, but Michigan election law does not provide a mechanism for changing the name of a political party.